 Enfamil’s Gentlease wins over Similac’s Sensitive formula because Enfamil’s ingredients are gentler on tiny tummies, without the added sugars.
 Similac’s second ingredient can actually cause further stomach upset.
 If your baby does not tolerate the taste of Enfamil’s Gentlease, then you may want to attempt Similac as a backup.

 Enfamil’s A.R. formula and Similac’s Spit-Up formula were both created especially for babies who tend to spit-up regularly.
 Similac does not go into a lot of detail about their formula, saying only that it is intended to reduce spit-up.
 Enfamil, however, gives a long list of what makes their formula special for babies who regurgitate.
 Here is our full comparison of Spit Up vs Enfamil AR.

 Enfamil’s A.R. formula has been clinically proven to reduce spit-up by over a whopping 50%!
-Mom’s will rejoice as formula usually stains and the smell creeps into fabrics.
+Parents will rejoice as formula usually stains and the smell creeps into fabrics.
 This formula also comes equipped with two prebiotics for digestive health.
 The secret is a rice starch thickener.
 Despite this, the formula can still flow easily through a bottle’s nipple.

 - Both have extremely similar mixtures of vitamins and minerals as required by the international guidelines.

 - Enfamil’s main ingredients are nonfat milk, vegetable oils, rice starch, lactose, and maltodextrin.

-- Enfamil A.R. has two prebiotics instead of their other brands that only contain one prebiotic.
+- Enfamil A.R. has two prebiotics instead of their other versions that only contain one prebiotic.

 - Similac’s main ingredients are corn syrup, modified rice starch, milk protein isolate, vegetable oils and one prebiotic.
 Their mixture does not contain as many milk products, which could help many babies with their spit-up.

 - Similac’s formula does not contain GMOs.

 Enfamil wins again with less sugar and more prebiotics for overall gut health.
 Neither is perfect, but Similac seems to lean heavily on sugars, presumably for taste (most adults are unwilling to taste infant formula based on its smell alone).
 However, every formula on the market is different enough that if one does not work for your baby, then you may want to try the other.
-Try Enfamil first.
+Try Enfamil formula first.
 Before long, your baby will be a toddler and eating plenty of sugar, so, for now, let them focus on nutrition.

 Enfamil Nutramigen vs Similac Alimentum